 What do Contractors pay for Drywall Material?

 In short, they usually pay about the same as everyone else.
-The market in the US for drywall and drywall related supplies is pretty competitive.
+The market in the US for drywall and drywall-related supplies is pretty competitive.
 Because of this, various material distributors charge rates that are fairly consistent among competitors.
 Some local drywall material distributors may offer contractors a small discount hoping to court their future business.
 However, this usually only amounts to a small percentage, (10% for example).
-And if one local store offers such a rate to a contractor, other stores are likely eager to match that price in order to maintain the business of a prized contractor.
+And if one local store offers such a rate to a contractor, other stores are likely eager to match that price to maintain the business of a prized contractor.
 The strongest factor in negotiating a discount for a contractor is the quantity of material supplied.
-If a contractor is able to order an entire flatbed semi load of drywall, he will likely be able to negotiate a discount.
+If a contractor can order an entire flatbed load of drywall, he will likely be able to negotiate a discount.